 3. Align Goal With Company Values

 Whatever goal companies choose, they must make sure it aligns with their values.
 Every organization should have a mission statement, so a goal that runs contrary to that mission statement should be thrown out.
-Take your values and convictions into account as you create a strategic plan, as they can often inform you if the destination you’ve identified is actually where you want to end up.
+Take your values and convictions into account as you are strategic planning, as they can often inform you if the destination you’ve identified is actually where you want to end up.

 4. Determine How to Monitor Progress

 The goal set by the organization is likely many months or years into the future.
 Progress may appear slow at times.
 Because of this, determine early on how you should measure that progress.
 For example, with a marketing plan, what would you like to see six months from now?
 Where should sales be by the end of the quarter?
 By doing this, you’ll know if you need to course-correct before you’ve gone too far off the path.

 How to Create a Tactical Plan